-For general neurology appointments I accept Axa, Aviva and VitalityHealth but NOT Bupa.
+For general neurology appointments I accept Axa, Aviva, Cigna, Alliance Medical and VitalityHealth but NOT Bupa.
 Those insured by other providers should enquire.

 Patients wishing to seek advice and treatment for neuropsychiatry or dementia assessments are asked to book their appointment via our Outpatients Booking Team as opposed to online via the booking portal, because a longer appointment will be required.
-For neuropsychiatry or dementia assessments patients insured by Axa will need to ensure they have pre-authorisation for a neuropsychiatry assessment, and patients insured by Aviva must be aware that they will be invoiced for a co-payment for the longer appointment.
+For neuropsychiatry or dementia assessments patients insured by Axa and Aviva will need to ensure they have pre-authorisation for a neuropsychiatry assessment, or be aware that they will be invoiced for a co-payment for the longer appointment.
 Those insured by other providers should enquire.